taichi-dev/taichi/nerf.md

 ## NeRF Training

-With the knowledge of neural fields and volume rendering, let's further look into the training process of NeRF.
+With the knowledge of neural radiance fields and volume rendering, let's further look into the training process of NeRF.
 The entire process is divided into five steps, as shown in the following figure:

 ![来源：https://arxiv.org/pdf/2102.07064.pdf](https://files.mdnice.com/user/11544/167e08ef-f631-4972-bb48-368a53a7dbbe.png)